edeandrea/debezium-demo-apb/README.md

 ## Backlog for enhancements
 PRs welcome!
 - Enabling schema registry and using AVRO serializtion/deserialization
-- Adding metrics to `KafkaConnect` and adding a dashboard to Grafana
+- Adding metrics to `KafkaConnect` & `KafkaBridge` as well as adding dashboards to Grafana
 - Adding authorization on the topics to the different clients
 - Getting Kafdrop to authenticate with the broker
     - This will allow removal of the `plain` listener on the broker
+- Integrate the `KafkaBridge` with something (3scale?)